 User-centric design makes people happy…

-You make your onboarding process an intuitive one.
+- You make your customer onboarding process an intuitive one.

 This requires a mindset and a company culture that focuses on the user.
 There isn't room for egos or hurt feelings when you’re designing or building something for your user.
 They’re the ones with the problem that needs solved.
 Not you.
 They’re the ones who will buy your product, or ignore you.